dwmkerr/crosswords-js/README.md

   // Bind ALL the user event handlers, using defaults controller.bindEventHandlersToIds();

   // Bind the user event handlers to ALL elements with
-  // the given class(es), passing an array of one class name controller.bindEventHandlersToClasses(["reset-clue"]);
+  // the given class(es), passing an array of one class name controller.bindEventHandlersToClass(["reset-clue"]);
   ```

 2. You can also provide your own handlers to listen to **controller events**.